At least 65 million tune in for Netflix NFL Christmas Day games. NBA holiday ratings also skyrocket

 Global ratings and final U.S. numbers are expected to be available on Tuesday.

-The NFL's Christmas numbers decreased from last season, but not at the rate that usually happens when something goes from broadcast to streaming.
+The NFL’s Christmas numbers decreased from last season, but not at the rate that usually happens when programming goes from broadcast to streaming.

 Last year’s three games averaged 28.68 million viewers.
 The early afternoon contest between the Las Vegas Raiders and Chiefs led the way, averaging 29.48 million on CBS.

-Once global and Netflix's first-party data is released, both Christmas games should surpass 30 million.
+Once global and Netflix’s first-party data is released, both Christmas games are expected to surpass 30 million.

+The games were the second- and third-most popular live titles in Netflix history, surpassed only by the Nov, 14 fight between Jake Paul and Mike Tyson.
+That bout averaged a worldwide audience of 60 million and peaked at 65 million concurrent streams, including 38 million concurrent streams in the United States.

+There will be at least two NFL games on Christmas next year, but with the holiday falling on a Thursday it is more likely to be three with two afternoon and one prime time.
+The NFL has had three Thanksgiving Day games since 2006.

 The NBA’s lineup saw an 84% rise over 2023.
 One reason for the increase is that all five games were on ABC, compared to two last year.

-The Los Angeles Lakers’ 115-113 victory over the Golden State Warriors — a game pitting Olympic teammates LeBron James and Stephen Curry — averaged 7.76 million viewers and peaked with about 8.32 million viewers toward the end of the contest, the league said.
+The Lakers’ 115-113 victory over the Warriors — a game pitting Olympic teammates James and Stephen Curry — averaged 7.76 million viewers and peaked with about 8.32 million viewers toward the end of the contest, the league said.

 Those numbers represent the most-watched NBA regular season game in five years.